chandusgowda3811/crudapplication/README.md

 To set up and run the Flask CRUD application, follow these steps:

-# Clone the repository
+-Clone the repository
 git clone https://github.com/chandusgowda3811/crudapplication.git

-# Change into the project directory
+- Change into the project directory cd crudapplication
-cd crudapplication

-# Install the required dependencies
-pip install Flask Flask-MySQLDB
+- Install the required dependencies pip install Flask Flask-MySQLDB

-# Configure your MySQL database settings in app.py
-create database crud and add crud.sql to it
+- Configure your MySQL database settings in app.py create database crud and add crud.sql to it

-# Run the application
+- Run the application
 python app.py